 10 – Pop Up Pizza

 Our 3rd and final stop for pizza brings us to Pop Up Pizza.
-This New York pizzeria, located at Plaza Hotel & Casino, is popular for their signature pies and slices.
-Pop Up Pizza uses scratch made dough, homemade tomato sauce, and fresh ingredients for their pizzas.
-While you can order a whole pie, I choose to order by the slice.
-Slices range in price from $4 to $5.
-This includes the simple Crispy Pepperoni Slice ($4.75) with crispy and rich pepperoni, tart yet sweet tomato sauce, and whole milk mozzarella.
+This New York pizzeria at Plaza Hotel & Casino is popular for its signature pies and slices.
+Pop Up Pizza uses scratch-made dough, homemade tomato sauce, and fresh ingredients for their pizzas.
+While you can order a whole pie, I order by the slice.
+I like the simple Crispy Pepperoni Slice with crispy and rich pepperoni, tart yet sweet tomato sauce, and whole milk mozzarella.
 The crust is chewy, thin, and light with a salty and smoky flavor thanks to the perfect amount of char on the bottom.
-Other than pizza, Pop Up Pizza serves garlic knots, wings, chicken strips, fried pickles, mozzarella sticks, and a salad, all for under $10.
-If you are looking for a slice of pizza on the western side of Fremont Street, then Pop Up Pizza is your spot.
+Other than pizza, Pop Up Pizza serves garlic knots, wings, chicken strips, fried pickles, mozzarella sticks, and a salad, some under $10.
+If you are looking for a slice of pizza on the west side of Fremont Street, then Pop Up Pizza is your spot.

 What to order: Crispy Pepperoni Slice, Mike’s Hot Pepperoni Slice